 The name Germany has long described not a particular place, but the loose, fluid society of Germanic-speaking peoples that held power over much of western Europe for millennia.
 Although Germany in that sense is an ancient entity, the German nation in more or less its present form came into being only in the 19th century, when Prussian Prime Minister Otto von Bismarck brought together dozens of German-speaking kingdoms to form the German Empire in 1871.
 This so-called Second Reich quickly became Europe’s leading power and acquired colonies in Africa, Asia, and the Pacific.
 That overseas empire was dismantled following Germany’s defeat in World War I and the abdication of Emperor William II.

 Germany is located in Central Europe bordering Austria, Belgium, the Czech Republic, Denmark, France, Luxembourg, Netherlands, Poland and Switzerland.
-It is the most populous country in Europe with a population in excess of 82 million comprising 91.5% German, 2.4% Turkish and 6.1% other (made up largely of Polish, Italian, Romanian, Syrian and Greek).
-Berlin is the east-central city and now, after decades of partition is the capital of a reunified Germany with 3.75 million residents.
+It is the second most populous country in Europe with a population in excess of 83 million.

 Much of Germany’s post-World War II success has been the result of the renowned industriousness and self-sacrifice of its people.
 This devotion to hard work has combined with a reserved demeanour to produce a stereotype of the German people as aloof or distant.
 Yet Germans prize both their private friendships and their friendly relations with neighbours and visitors, place a high value on leisure and culture, and enjoy the benefits of life in a liberal democracy that has become ever more integrated with Europe.